-Through our partnership with Wheelwright Baptist Center in Wheelwright, KY, we are able to offer a wide variety of ministry opportunities.
 Every initiative focuses on showing unconditional love to the people of this region while meeting a practical need, and of course, sharing the life-changing message of Jesus Christ.

 The work of SCORE mission teams has been life transforming for many boys and girls, teenagers and adults in Appalachia, as we have shared the love of Jesus through home repair projects, shoe giveaways, VBS, sports camps, and numerous other projects.